nyxkn/godot-draw3d/README.md

 1. You can add a new Draw3D instance to every object you want to draw from.
 2. Or you can use a single instance of Draw3D as a canvas on which to draw many different shapes.

-Or of course a mix of either!
+Or of course a mix of either.

 ### Basic usage: new Draw3D instance per node